Covering you for the ones you love

 Decreasing term means the death benefit drops, usually in one-year increments, over the course of the policy’s term.

-Whole life or permanent insurance is not confined by a policy term.
+Whole life insurance is not confined by a policy term.
 Under this insurance plan, your insurance company will pay a death benefit whenever you die, even if you live to be 100 years old.
-Whole life insurance policies are best for those with life-long coverage needs.
+Whole life policies are best for those with life-long coverage needs.

 Universal life (UL) insurance comes in a lot of different flavors, from fixed-rate models to variable ones, where you select various equity accounts to invest in.
 Indexed universal life (IUL) insurance allows the owner to allocate cash value amounts to either a fixed account or an equity index account.